In this message, I will continue to explore what it means to make

 basic principle of the martial arts.

-winning isn’t everything.
-The real value of free sparring is what we
+isn’t everything.
+The real value of free sparring is what we learn from

-learn from it.
-This is an opportunity to put into practice the
+it.
+This is an opportunity to put into practice the principles of the

-principles of the Taekwon-Do philosophy and clearly demonstrate that we
+Taekwon-Do philosophy and clearly demonstrate that we are living the

-win a sparring match.
-Would that be acting with courtesy and respect
+a sparring match.
+Would that be acting with courtesy and respect toward

-toward my opponent?
+my opponent?
 Would I be showing that I have self-respect?
-No. I
+No. I would

-would be cheating my opponent and cheating myself.
-Even if I did win,
+be cheating my opponent and cheating myself.
+Even if I did win, how

-attempt to intimidate their opponents who are smaller or weaker.
-Some
+to intimidate their opponents who are smaller or weaker.
+Some are not

-are not satisfied with winning easily and will attempt to “demolish” a
+satisfied with winning easily and will attempt to “demolish” a weaker

-weaker opponent.
-I have noticed that very often these same students
+opponent.
+I have noticed that very often these same students prefer not

-prefer not to face a larger, stronger opponent.
-They will find an
+to face a larger, stronger opponent.
+They will find an excuse to avoid

 Free sparring requires the application of all five of the Taekwon-Do tenets: